polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 description: Glossary of terms used within the Polkadot ecosystem, Polkadot SDK, its subsequent libraries, and other relevant web3 terminology.
 ---

+# Glossary

-This glossary defines and explains concepts and terminology specific to blockchain technology within the Polkadot ecosystem.
+Key definitions, concepts, and terminology specific to the Polkadot ecosystem are included here.

-Additional helpful glossaries from the ecosystem:
+Additional glossaries from around the ecosystem you might find helpful:

 - [Polkadot Wiki Glossary](https://wiki.polkadot.network/docs/glossary){target=\_blank}
 - [Polkadot SDK Glossary](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/reference_docs/glossary/index.html){target=\_blank}

 ## Authority

-A generic term for the role in a blockchain that can participate in the consensus mechanisms.
-In [GRANDPA](#grandpa), the authorities vote on chains they consider final.
-In the [Blind Assignment of Blockchain Extension](#blind-assignment-of-blockchain-extension-babe) (BABE), the authorities are [block authors](#block-author).
-Authority sets can be used as a basis for consensus mechanisms such as the [Nominated Proof of Stake (NPoS)](#nominated-proof-of-stake-npos) protocol.
+The role in a blockchain that can participate in the consensus mechanisms.

+- [GRANDPA](#grandpa) - the authorities vote on chains they consider final
+- [Blind Assignment of Blockchain Extension](#blind-assignment-of-blockchain-extension-babe) (BABE), the authorities are also [block authors](#block-author)
+- Authority sets can be used as a basis for consensus mechanisms such as the [Nominated Proof of Stake (NPoS)](#nominated-proof-of-stake-npos) protocol

 ## Authority Round (Aura)

 A deterministic [consensus](#consensus) protocol where block production is limited to a rotating list of [authorities](#authority) that take turns creating blocks.
 Most online authorities are assumed to be honest in authority round (Aura) consensus.

-Learn more by reading the official [Aura consensus algorithm](https://openethereum.github.io/Aura){target=\_blank} wiki article.

-The Aura protocol is often used in combination with [GRANDPA](#grandpa) as a [hybrid consensus](#hybrid-consensus) protocol.
-In this combination, [Aura](#aura) is used for block production and short-term probabilistic finality, and [GRANDPA](#grandpa) provides deterministic finality.
+Often used in combination with [GRANDPA](#grandpa) as a [hybrid consensus](#hybrid-consensus) protocol.

+Learn more by reading the official [Aura consensus algorithm](https://openethereum.github.io/Aura){target=\_blank} wiki article

 ## Blind Assignment of Blockchain Extension (BABE)

-A [block authoring](#block-author) protocol similar to [Aura](#aura).
-With BABE (Blind Assignment of Blockchain Extension), [authorities](#authority) win [slots](#slot) based on a Verifiable Random Function (VRF) instead of the round-robin selection method.
+A [block authoring](#block-author) protocol similar to [Aura](#aura) except [authorities](#authority) win [slots](#slot) based on a Verifiable Random Function (VRF) instead of the round-robin selection method.
 The winning authority can select a chain and submit a new block.

-Learn more about BABE by referring to its [official Web3 Foundation research document](https://research.web3.foundation/Polkadot/protocols/block-production/Babe){target=\_blank}.
+Learn more by reading the official Web3 Foundation [BABE research document](https://research.web3.foundation/Polkadot/protocols/block-production/Babe){target=\_blank}

 ## Block Author

-Describes the node responsible for the creation of a block.
-Block authors are also called _block producers_.
+The node responsible for the creation of a block, also called _block producers_.
 In a Proof of Work (PoW) blockchain, these nodes are called _miners_.

 ## Byzantine Fault Tolerance (BFT)

-Defines the ability of a distributed computer network to remain operational if a certain proportion of its [nodes](#node) or [authorities](#authority) are defective or behaving maliciously.
+The ability of a distributed computer network to remain operational if a certain proportion of its [nodes](#node) or [authorities](#authority) are defective or behaving maliciously.

+!!!note

-Typically, a distributed network is considered Byzantine fault tolerant if it can remain functional, with up to one-third of nodes assumed to be defective, offline, actively malicious, and part of a coordinated attack.
+    A distributed network is typically considered Byzantine fault tolerant if it can remain functional with up to one-third of nodes assumed to be defective, offline, actively malicious, and part of a coordinated attack.

 ### Byzantine Failure